-My desire to empower and support others goes back to when I was 18 years-old, trying to figure what I wanted to do with my life.
-Therapy had played a huge role in helping me through my childhood and teenage years so I decided to pursue a career in psychology and helping others.
+My desire to empower and support others goes back to when I was 18 years-old and trying to figure what I wanted to do with my life.
+Therapy played a huge role in helping me through my childhood and teenage years so I decided to pursue a career in psychology and helping others.

-I received my Bachelor of Arts in Psychology and Social Behavior at the University of California in Irvine, California.
-During this time period, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
-I also interned as a Clinical Research Assistant with the Neuropsychiatric Research Center of Orange County where I assisted in running clinical trials for psychiatric disorders.
-I worked as a Skill Development Therapist with Abilities Unlimited, an organization working with adults with developmental and intellectual disorders.
-I went on to pursue a Master of Arts in Mental Health Counseling at the City College of New York in Harlem, NY.
+I received my Bachelor of Arts in Psychology and Social Behavior at the University of California in Irvine, CA. During this time period, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
+I also interned as a Clinical Research Assistant with the Neuropsychiatric Research Center of Orange County in Orange, CA where I assisted in running clinical trials for psychiatric disorders.
+I worked as a Skill Development Therapist with Abilities Unlimited, an organization working with adults with developmental and intellectual disorders in Lake Forest, CA. I went on to pursue a Master of Arts in Mental Health Counseling at the City College of New York in Harlem, NY.

-During my Master’s program at City College, I completed a counseling internship in the counseling center at LaGuardia Community College in Long Island City, NY and an internship as a mentor coach with a non-profit called America Needs You in Jersey City, NJ.
-It was during this year of internships that I ran my first counseling group, specifically for queer college students, and have been running it with great love and success for the past five years.
+During my Master’s program at City College, I was a counseling intern in the counseling center at LaGuardia Community College in Long Island City, NY and interned as a mentor coach with a non-profit called America Needs You in Jersey City, NJ.
+It was during this year of internships that I ran my first counseling group, specifically for queer college students, and ran it with great love and success for the next five years.

-Upon completion of my internships and graduation from my Master’s program, I was hired as a Counselor at LaGuardia Community College where I continued my work with the queer community.
-I worked to help open the queer resource center on campus and served on a campus-wide committee to design and promote events and programs for the queer community.
-I also started and facilitated a weekly health and wellness program that combined educational workshops with counseling groups for queer students entitled Project Weekly Wellness.
+After completing my internships and graduation from my Master’s program, I was hired as a Counselor at LaGuardia Community College where I continued my work with the queer community.
+I helped open the queer resource center on campus and served on a campus-wide committee to design and promote events and programs for the queer community.
+I also started and facilitated a weekly health and wellness program that combined educational workshops with counseling groups for queer students called Project Weekly Wellness.
 I went on to present about the design of this program at two national conferences.

-Throughout this academic and professional experience, I had been practicing yoga in my personal life to keep me grounded and focused.
-It all started in my first year of college and has been a significant part of my life since then.
-Earlier this year in 2019, I decided to make the leap and get certified as a yoga instructor through Three Sisters Yoga yoga teacher training school in Manhattan.
+Throughout this academic and professional experience, I was practicing yoga in my personal life to keep me grounded and focused.
+It all started with a free class on campus in my first year of college and has been a significant part of my life since then.
+In January 2019, I decided to make the leap and get certified as a yoga instructor through Three Sisters Yoga, a yoga teacher training school in Manhattan.

 I hold additional certifications as a Safe Zone Trainer from the Out Alliance in Rochester, NY and as a Domestic Violence Advocate from Laura’s House in Ladera Ranch, CA.